perladvent/perldotcom/content/article/_pub_2002_09_11_log4perl.md

 {
+   "thumbnail" : "/images/_pub_2002_09_11_log4perl/111-log4perl.gif",
    "draft" : null,
-   "tags" : [
+   "authors" : [
-      "log4perl-log4j-logging"
+      "michael-schilli"
    ],
-   "date" : "2002-09-11T00:00:00-08:00",
-   "slug" : "/pub/2002/09/11/log4perl",
-   "title" : "Retire your debugger, log smartly with Log::Log4perl!", "description" : "You've rolled out an application and it produces mysterious, sporadic errors?
+   "description" : "You've rolled out an application and it produces mysterious, sporadic errors?
 That's pretty common, even if fairly well-tested applications are exposed to real-world data.
 How can you track down when and where exactly your problem occurs?
-What kind of user...", "categories" : "Debugging",
+What kind of user...", "image" : null,
+   "categories" : "Debugging",
+   "slug" : "/pub/2002/09/11/log4perl",
-   "thumbnail" : "/images/_pub_2002_09_11_log4perl/111-log4perl.gif",
+   "date" : "2002-09-11T00:00:00-08:00",
-   "authors" : [
+   "tags" : [
-      "michael-schilli"
+      "log4perl-log4j-logging"
    ],
-   "image" : null
+   "title" : "Retire your debugger, log smartly with Log::Log4perl!"
 }